DataHighway (DHX) Reaches Self Reported Market Capitalization of $1.85 Million

 DataHighway Profile

-DataHighway was first traded on April 1st, 2021.
+DataHighway’s genesis date was April 1st, 2021.
 DataHighway’s total supply is 100,000,000 coins and its circulating supply is 32,306,545 coins.
+DataHighway’s official Twitter account is @datahighway_dhx and its Facebook page is accessible here.
 The official website for DataHighway is www.datahighway.com.
-DataHighway’s official Twitter account is @datahighway_dhx and its Facebook page is accessible here.

-It is usually not possible to purchase alternative cryptocurrencies such as DataHighway directly using U.S. dollars.
-Investors seeking to trade DataHighway should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase DataHighway using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as DataHighway directly using US dollars.
+Investors seeking to acquire DataHighway should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase DataHighway using one of the aforementioned exchanges.

 Receive News & Updates for DataHighway Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DataHighway and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.